sourcenetwork/defradb/README.md

   ]
 }
 ```

-Here, the "_key" field is a unique identifier added to each and every document in a DefraDB node.
-It uses a combination of [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) and [CIDs](https://docs.ipfs.io/concepts/content-addressing/)
+The "_key" field is a unique identifier added to each and every document in a DefraDB node.
+It uses a combination of [UUIDs](https://en.wikipedia.org/wiki/Universally_unique_identifier) and [CIDs](https://docs.ipfs.io/concepts/content-addressing/).

-### Query our documents
+## Query documents

 Once we have populated our local node with data, we can query that data.
 ```gql